alonzolopez/cpplearning/Notes/Chapter 9 - Arrays Strings Pointers and References.md

 double* dptr{ 0x0012FF7C }; // ERROR
 ```

-## The address-of oeprator returns a pointer
+## The address-of operator returns a pointer
 NOTE: the address-of operator& returns a pointer containing the address of the operand whose type is derived from the argument (e.g. taking the address of an int will return the address in an int pointer).

 ## Indirection through pointers